-Several researchers from Sweden and Australia, in a brand new study, have found that while dinosaurs failed, sharks emerged as nature’s ultimate survivors, overcoming the asteroid impact 66 million years ago.
+In a brand new study, several researchers from Sweden and Australia have found that while dinosaurs failed, sharks emerged as nature’s ultimate survivors, overcoming the asteroid impact 66 million years ago.

-This new revelation about the mighty amphibians came from the study of teeth in ancient fish species, where the researchers looked at 1,239 fossil shark teeth from nine different species spread over a period of 27 million years.
+This new revelation about the apex predators of the seas came from the study of teeth in ancient fish species, where the researchers looked at 1,239 fossil shark teeth from nine different species spread over a period of 27 million years.
 The research published in the journal PLOS Biology states that sharks (Selachimorpha- a superorder of cartilaginous fish that includes all sharks), the iconic marine predators, have been able to survive multiple mass extinctions over geological time.
 “The teeth provide the basis for reconstructing deep time diversity changes affecting different selachimorph clades,” researchers wrote in the paper.

 The researchers also added that sharks were not affected when a mass extinction event occurred during the end of the Cretaceous period.
 The Cretaceous period is typically noted for being the last portion of the “Age of Dinosaurs” and it lasted between 145.5 million years ago to 66 million years ago.
 “The end-Cretaceous mass extinction event approximately 66 million years ago profoundly disrupted marine ecosystems but has disputed implications for shark species diversity and morphological disparity.
 Indeed, contrasting interpretations advocate either limited or complex interrelationships of biotic and abiotic drivers that seemingly influenced shark evolution from before, during, and after the mass extinction event,” the paper added.
 Simply put, it is still not known to researchers whether sharks had been massively affected by the event.
 However, biotic factors like food, availability of mates, disease, and predators and abiotic factors such as temperature, wind, climate, sunlight, rainfall, soil composition, natural disasters, and pollution might have had an influence.